chatwoot/chatwoot-flutter-sdk/README.md

 ## 3. How to use
 Replace `baseUrl` and `inboxIdentifier` with appropriate values.
 See [](https://www.chatwoot.com/docs/product/channels/api/client-apis) for more information on how to obtain your `baseUrl` and `inboxIdentifier`

 ### a.
-Using ChatwootChatPage Widget
+Using ChatwootChat Widget
-Use ChatwootChatPage widget, for faster simpler integration with out of the box chat ui.
+Use ChatwootChat widget, for faster simpler integration with out of the box chat ui.
 Customize chat UI theme by passing a `ChatwootChatTheme` with your custom theme colors and more.

 ```
 import 'package:chatwoot_client_sdk/chatwoot_client_sdk.dart';